ooaklee/ghatd/docs/getting-started/starter-v0.md

 The starter package intentionally does not create Redis clients, email providers, OAuth providers, payment provider clients, validators, or resource cleanup functions.
 Those remain visible and replaceable in the host application.
+For the lazy path, package-owned helpers such as `repository.NewMongoRuntime`, `ephemeral.NewRedisRuntime`, `emailprovider.NewSparkPostClient`, `emailmanager.NewStandardEmailManager`, `spa.NewBootstrap`, and
+`router.AttachDefaultAuthVerifyRoute` can reduce repeated host-application setup without moving that ownership into `starter/v0`.
+Use `router.NewAuthVerifyHandler` directly when a project needs custom auth verify endpoint paths.

 For a fuller server-command example that mirrors a GHATD host application setup, see [starter/v0 Host Application Setup](starter-v0-host-application-style.md).